Planning and development surveyors research a range of factors to best advise their clients on development and investment choices

 - communicate and negotiate effectively with colleagues, clients and financial stakeholders

-- specialise - depending on the requirements of your job - in particular areas such as planning and development policy, development and regeneration appraisal, planning and implementation processes, compulsory purchase and related compensation.
+Specialising in an area, such as planning and development policy, development and regeneration appraisal, planning and implementation processes or compulsory purchase and related compensation, may be appropriate depending on the requirements of your job.

-- Experienced chartered surveyors can earn from £30,000 to £42,000 depending on level of experience, company and location.
+- As an experienced chartered surveyor, you can earn £30,000 to £42,000, depending on your level of experience, the company and the location.

 Income figures are intended as a guide only.